Our History

 Today, Tacoma Rail moves freight (no passengers) primarily through the Port of Tacoma.
 As a public agency, Tacoma Rail can operate at cost or very close to it, making the Port more competitive.

 The railroad has benefitted from its public status in the past because it qualified for state grant funding that private railroads could not receive.
-(A recent rule change, however, allows private railroads to also receive grants.)
+(A recent rule change, however, now allows private railroads to also receive grants.)

 Tacoma Rail has proven itself as an economic engine for Tacoma and Pierce County, and Tacoma Public Utilities prides itself on being a one-of-a-kind utility that can count a short-line railroad as one of the great services it provides.